Enlarged Transformation Group: Star Models,Dark Matter Halos and Solar System Dynamics: Introduction

 Let $\tilde{V}^\alpha$ be a vector density of weight $+1$.
 Then a conservation law of the form $\tilde{V}^\alpha_{\;\; , \alpha}=0$ is invariant under all transformations satisfying

 This property defines the group of conservative transformations, of which, the group of diffeomorphisms is a proper subgroup [2].
-Since the wave equation may be written as $\tilde{V}^\alpha_{\;\; ,\alpha} = 0 $ with $\tilde{V}^\alpha = \sqrt{-g}\Psi^\alpha$, we see that the conservation group is "the largest group of coordinate transformations under which the equation for the propagation of light is covariant" [3].
+Since the wave equation may be written as $\tilde{V}^\alpha_{\;\; ,\alpha} = 0 $ with $\tilde{V}^\alpha = \sqrt{- g\,}\, \Psi^\alpha$, we see that the conservation group is "the largest group of coordinate transformations under which the equation for the propagation of light is covariant" [3].
+The conservation group shows potential for being the fundamental group for a unified field theory, a theory encompassing all the forces of nature [2-6].

-Although we may view the space ${\cal X}^4$ as a Riemannian manifold, the space is more general than a manifold [2-6].
-Suppose that $x^\mu$ are coordinates on a Riemannian manifold ${\cal M}$.
-Then for functions $f$ with continuous second derivatives, the commutator of partial derivatives is zero, i.e., $[\partial_\mu ,\partial_\nu ]f=0$.
-If $x^{\bar{\alpha}}_{\;\; ,\mu}$ is non-diffeomorphic but satisfies (1) we see that $[\partial_{\bar{\mu}}, \partial_{\bar{\nu}}]f$ is nonzero.
-Thus the geometry associated with the group of conservative transformations is more general than a manifold.
-It is not simply an abandonment of the diffeomorphism condition that $[\partial_\mu,\partial_\nu] = 0$, however, because we require that the transformation be conservative.